Mass media in Argentina

-The mass media in Argentina is the one of the leading media markets in South America, with a relatively free and fair press and media industry.
+The mass media in Argentina is one of the leading media markets in South America, with a relatively free and fair press and media industry.
 While there are 15 major media companies in Argentina, most media outlets are owned by a very small number of large conglomerates such as Grupo Clarín and Grupo América.

 Major media companies

 The major media companies in Argentina are: